Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Conclusion and Discussion

 Modern graph neural network models for business process monitoring often focus on short local prefixes or apply global attention without incorporating temporal dynamics or semantic transitions.
 These limitations reduce their ability to adaptively identify prediction relevant events in complex, time varying traces.
 This work addresses these challenges through a unified framework that bridges local subgraph modeling and full sequence level reasoning.
 It introduces a time decay mechanism to construct dynamic temporal attention windows and incorporates semantically informed edge embeddings to capture meaningful event transitions.

 Our models retain the full event history and jointly predict the next event and its substatus, enabling a more expressive and process aware output space compared to previous approaches.
-Empirical evaluations across five public datasets show that global attention through GAT improves Top-1 accuracy by an average of 5.5 percent over prefix based GCNs.
+Empirical evaluations across six public datasets show that global attention through GAT improves Top-1 accuracy by an average of 5.5 percent over prefix based GCNs.
 The addition of time decay attention provides a further gain of 1.5 percent in sequences of medium length with high temporal variability.
 Edge embeddings informed by transition semantics enhance the model’s ability to distinguish structurally similar but semantically distinct traces.
 High Top-3 and Top-5 accuracies (exceeding 86\%), along with superior Damerau–Levenshtein alignment, confirm both event level prediction accuracy and sequence level coherence.
+Crucially, we also delineate the boundary of global attention: in a regime with high class cardinality, sparse event-level features, and short-to-moderate traces (BPI20), long-prefix GCNs outperform GATs.
+The unified framework and its interpretability decomposition make the regime explicit and provide prescriptive guidance: use GATs for longer, feature-rich traces where selective weighting pays off; use long-prefix GCNs when per-event signal is weak and the class space is large.
+The contribution is therefore not only improved averages, but a clear, data-driven rule for model selection across process regimes.

-To support transparency and actionable decision making in predictive business process monitoring, we introduce a suite of interpretability visualizations that explain how dynamic temporal attention windows and transition semantics influence predictions across sequences of varying length.
+To support transparency and actionable decision making in PBPM, we introduce a suite of interpretability visualizations that explain how dynamic temporal attention windows and transition semantics influence predictions across sequences of varying length.
 Quantitative analysis shows a consistent contraction of attention span from 34 to 20 percent as sequence length increases, indicating that the model effectively suppresses irrelevant context while maintaining predictive accuracy.
 Edge attention correlation analysis ($r = 0.74$) confirms that transition informed edge embeddings meaningfully influence attention, particularly in sequences with structural ambiguity.
 These interpretability tools support practical use cases such as bottleneck detection and compliance auditing, while visual decompositions presented in ~\ref{appendix:timeline} offer domain experts a means to investigate prediction behavior on individual cases.
 Taken together, these contributions advance the state of predictive process monitoring by combining accuracy, interpretability, and practical deployability in a unified graph-based framework.